 Youth Alive was established as its own independent ministry at the 1979 Assemblies of God General Council.
-A ministry of the Assemblies of God Youth Ministries department, it functions as one of the seven departments under the umbrella of AGUSM in mobilizing nationally appointed Youth Alive missionaries.
+A ministry of the Assemblies of God Youth Ministries department, it functions as one of the seven core ministries under the umbrella of U.S. Missions in mobilizing nationally appointed Youth Alive missionaries.
 As such, it is a facilitating agency working in cooperation with, and at the invitation of, the various districts.